Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 The Lions had the NFL's worst pass defense by opponent completion percentage (72.7) and finished 31st with 33 passing touchdowns allowed.

-Not included on the list is Odell Beckham of the New York Giants.
-He's officially listed as questionable for Week 1 against the Dallas Cowboys with an ankle injury on the Giants' injury report after not practicing this week.
+Not included here is Odell Beckham Jr. of the New York Giants.
+The team's injury report listed him as questionable for Week 1 against the Dallas Cowboys after he didn't practice this week.

-Until the Giants release official word that Beckham will play, it would be smart to reach into your depth and put someone else into his spot in your lineup card.
+Unless the Giants release word that Beckham will play, it would be smart to reach into your depth and put someone else into his spot in your lineup card.

 Top 10 TEs